 - Donate Today!

 - Freestone Retreat

 - Monthly Columns and News

 - Mosaics at UUCB

 Everyone can sing well, we just need to know how!

 Are you new to singing hymns?
 Do your pipes feel rusty?
 Do you mouth the words because you're afraid someone might hear you?
-Join Michèle Voillequé in the Fireside Room after Vespers on first and third Thursdays (January - May, 2014) from 7:30-8:15 p.m.
+Join Michèle Voillequé in the Fireside Room after Thursday Vespers on October 9, November 13, and December 11, from 7:30-8:15 p.m.
 Learn to sing with ease and courage.
 Anyone wanting to sing better is welcome!
 Email Michèle for more information.